 If you are dealing with chronic pain stemming from poor body mechanics, it is not too late to correct the problem.
 A regular tai chi practice can help realign the body, balance muscle use and improve muscle and joint health.

 Tai chi is an internal martial art that requires focus of the mind and body.
 This low-impact exercise uses slow, continuous, synchronized movements that improve balance.

-We don’t often think about balance until we’re performing tasks in which the need for it is apparent.
+We do not often think about balance until we are performing tasks in which the need for it is apparent.
 For example, standing on one foot, walking on a tight rope or ice skating.
 However, balance is integral to all movement.
 Walking, standing, bending to tie our shoes or stretching to reach something on a high shelf all require balance.
 Maintaining balance is an essential part of good body mechanics.

 In tai chi, we work to achieve balance between yin (passive force) and yang (active force)—front to back, left to right and top to bottom.
 In the Yang style forward bow stance for example, we place the center of our weight in such a way that creates equal tension in both legs.
 The upper body is vertically aligned.
 The body and legs naturally relax.
 Acting as a perfectly balanced bridge, the legs can take on a tremendous load.
 This stance maximizes the body’s ability to absorb or exert force, while putting minimal stress on muscles and joints.

 In a basic exercise called “vertical circle” one hand circles clockwise then counterclockwise.
 This movement works on the principle of the three alignments: the alignment of the shoulder and hip; the elbow and knee; and the hand and foot.
 When the three alignments are in place, we can absorb or exert force using the entire body rather than a single part.

 The slow, flowing movements of tai chi activate muscles in a way that rapid movements cannot.
 This strengthens muscles, including small, postural muscles close to the bones, which are more difficult to target.
 This improves balance and posture.